Hercule de Serre

-Pierre François Hercule de Serre (12 March 1776 – 21 July 1824) was a French soldier, lawyer and politician.
+Pierre François Hercule, comte de Serre (12 March 1776 – 21 July 1824) was a French soldier, lawyer and politician.
 He was a deputy from 1815 to 1824, and was Minister of Justice in three successive cabinets from 1818 to 1821.
 He sat on the center-right, but had liberal views on press freedom, direct elections and the use of juries.

 Early years

 Pierre François Hercule de Serre was born in Pagny-sur-Moselle, Meurthe, on 12 March 1776.

 His family originated in the Comtat Venaissin, but had become established in Lorraine.

 His father was François-Louis de Serre, a former cavalry officer, lord of the fief of Coureol, and Barbe-Marguerite de Maudhuy de Beauharnais.

 Hercule de Serre was destined for a career in the army, and studied at the School of Artillery at Chalons-sur-Marne.

 During the French Revolution (1789–98) he emigrated and served in the Army of Condé.

 He did not return to France until 1802.

 He studied law and was admitted to the Bar of Metz, where he distinguished himself.

 Napoleon appointed him Advocate General of Metz on 23 February 1811, then first president of the Imperial Court of Hamburg on 14 July 1811.